Euthanasia & End of Life Care

 How do I know when the time is right?

-• No longer interacting with you as they usually do
+• No longer interacts with you in their normal way

 A vet is gently petting a white cat

-• Speak to someone if you think you need more support.
+• Speak to people if you think you need more support

 Loss of a Cat